 The band formed over 17 years ago when four a cappella singers from CU Boulder and a drummer from Kansas united around their one common interest, singing in an a cappella group.

-Drummer Mark Megibow explains how it emerged, “We have kind of similar backgrounds in that we all we all were involved with music and some way shape or form.
-FACE is kind of all of our second music careers.
-We all agreed this group could be really cool if we took it in a different direction than traditional barbershop quartets and mainstream a cappella groups.
+Drummer Mark Megibow explains how it emerged, “We have kind of similar backgrounds in that we all were involved with music and some way shape or form.
+FACE is all of our second music career.
+We all agreed this group could be cool if we took it in a different direction than traditional barbershop quartets and mainstream a cappella groups.
 We wanted it to be more like a true rock band and less like a glee club.”
 FACE makes a whole entirely different sound than expected from a vocal band.
 They coined the term phrase to the All Vocal Rock Band.

 FACE did all the behind the scenes stuff from booking to marketing and even social media.

 “We’re all professionals.
 We all care a lot about getting better, and we all care about the audience.
 It was about three years ago, maybe four that we started doing over a hundred shows a year, and at that point, we realized we’d got gotten so busy we had to make some changes.
 We hired a professional manager.
 We started traveling internationally.
 Our first time we went to Europe was in 2015.
 We’ve been to Sweden in particular about every 18 months.
 It’s become a great destination for us.
 We were just in Australia earlier this year, and we play coast to coast, so it’s become just this amazing thing.”
 They are an international band, but they are still playing local and devoted to their Colorado roots.